the-bald-lad/Python-File-Editor/README.md

 </u></div>
  A simple bulk file renamer, written in python.

-There are three functions, the bulk rename, the bulk file extention change and both.
+There are four functions, the bulk rename, the bulk file extention change, the rename and reasign(both) and the Rename Picker.
 <hr>
 <div align="center"><u>